• Find a bachelor's degree

 Getting a Forensic Science Bachelor Degree

 Making a forensic science definition is very simple: forensic science applies the scientific method to a criminal investigation.
-Forensic science technicians employ techniques like DNA analysis, fingerprint tracking, computer science, chemistry, and other advanced methods to identify criminals.
+Forensic science technicians employ techniques to identify criminals like:

 Thanks to the development of forensic sciences in recent years, investigators are able to track down criminals in a more effective and precise way.
 However, the specialized skill sets that forensic science demands require a lot of specialized schooling.